cp4r3z/adventofcode-ts-2024/README.md

 ## Day 14
 This is the day where you have to find a picture of a tree in the output.

+## Day 16
+This is the day where I needed a break.
+Essentially a **pathfinding** puzzle I realized that I never had a proper Dijkstra's algorithm with weighted nodes.
+Also, with the new "Oriented" Grid, we treat each "orientation" in a grid tile as a separate node in the graph.
+My solution is still a bit slow for the input, taking perhaps 10s.

 # Setup

 ## Building